EDU Courses

 EDU 4500 is an upper-level seminar course that focuses on relevant theory and disciplinary writing techniques.
 Students will design, write, and present a Capstone project on an approved topic.
 The projects must demonstrate the Teacher Candidate’s depth of understanding and application of theoretical knowledge regarding teaching and learning.

-Prerequisite: Formal acceptance to the Teacher Education Program or permission of the instructor
+Prerequisite: formal acceptance to the Teacher Education Program or permission of the instructor Offered: fall and spring

 EDU 4990 INDEPENDENT STUDY IN EDUCATION (1-3)